StockNews.com Begins Coverage on LiqTech International (NASDAQ:LIQT)

-Analysts at StockNews.com started coverage on shares of LiqTech International (NASDAQ:LIQT – Get Rating) in a research report issued on Thursday.
-The brokerage set a “sell” rating on the stock.
+StockNews.com began coverage on shares of LiqTech International (NASDAQ:LIQT – Get Rating) in a research report issued to clients and investors on Sunday.
+The firm set a “sell” rating on the stock.

-LiqTech International (NASDAQ:LIQT – Get Rating) last released its quarterly earnings data on Wednesday, March 22nd.
-The company reported ($0.24) earnings per share for the quarter.
+LiqTech International (NASDAQ:LIQT – Get Rating) last posted its quarterly earnings data on Thursday, May 11th.
+The company reported ($0.40) earnings per share (EPS) for the quarter.
+The firm had revenue of $4.01 million during the quarter.
 LiqTech International had a negative net margin of 78.33% and a negative return on equity of 47.54%.
-The business had revenue of $4.02 million during the quarter.

 LiqTech International, Inc, a clean technology company, designs, develops, produces, markets, and sells automated filtering systems, ceramic silicon carbide liquid applications, and diesel particulate air filters in the United States, Canada, Europe, Asia, and South America.
 It operates in three segments: Water, Ceramics, and Plastics.